bbabel1/property-manager/docs/architecture/CURRENT_ARCHITECTURE_ANALYSIS.md

 ## Executive Summary

-**IMPORTANT FINDING**: The property management system is currently in a **hybrid state**, not fully converted to

-Supabase-only architecture as initially described.
-The system maintains both NextAuth and Supabase Auth configurations alongside a fully Supabase-based database layer.
+The property management system now runs a Supabase-only architecture.
+Authentication is handled entirely by Supabase Auth with SSR helpers and middleware; NextAuth has been removed.

 ## Current Architecture State (January 2025)